-Recently I posted about Stanford psychologist Carol Dweck’s theory of fixed versus growth mindsets as it relates to helping children reach their potential.
-Dweck’s research has shown that individuals with a fixed mindset believe talent to be innate, and tend to respond to setbacks by reducing their level of effort: ‘if it’s not working, why bother’?
+Recently I posted about Stanford psychologist Carol Dweck’s theory of fixed versus growth mindsets.
+Dweck’s research has shown that children with a fixed mindset believe talent to be innate, and tend to respond to setbacks by reducing their level of effort: ‘if it’s not working, why bother’?
 Those with a growth mindset, on the other hand, think that effort can affect ability, so they are ready to work harder when something’s not going well.

 This difference in mentalities can also be observed in adults, and not only as it relates to achievement but in the realm of romance.
 In relationships, people with a fixed mindset believe that the characteristics—positive or negative—of themselves, their partners, and the relationship itself are unchangeable.
 Whereas those with a growth mindset view problems in relationships as failures of communication rather than of character, in a fixed mindset the partner’s shortcomings are viewed as immutable.
 The idea is that two people should be instantly and perfectly compatible, and if you have to work at the relationship, it wasn’t meant to be.
 As Dweck describes it: